 Isaiah 60:1-6; Ephesians 3:2-3a.5-6; Matthew 2:1-12

-The story of the magi or so-called wise men from the East has been a favourite part of Matthew’s infancy narratives.
-The presentation of Matthew details of the birth of Jesus by prefiguring what will happen to him in the future.
-Jesus the Messiah, the Messianic King, will be rejected by Israel and accepted by the gentiles.
+The story of the wise men from the East has been a favourite part of Matthew’s infancy narratives.
+The presentation of the details of the birth of Jesus in a way indicates the future events that will take place in his life.
+Jesus the Messiah will be rejected by Israel and accepted by the gentiles.
 Herod, the Chief Priests and the Scribes and all of Jerusalem represent those Jews who reject the messianic king.
-The magi on the other hand represent the gentiles who recognise and accept him.
-Technically speaking, these wise men are gentiles and they have no reason to believe or even care about the birth of a Jewish Messiah.
-Yet the story tells us of their search for the new born king.
+The Magi on the other hand represent the Gentiles who recognise his divine presence and accept him.
+Strictly speaking, these wise men were gentiles and they had no reason to travel the distance in search of a Jewish Messiah.
+Yet the divine revelation makes them undertake the difficult journey in search for the new born king.
 Matthew is not attempting to show us what really happened historically and factually at the birth of Jesus.
-He is far more concerned with unfolding for us what that monumental event meant for believers and unbelievers alike.
-Thus the meaning is very clear from the general context of Matthew’s Gospel.
-God, in the person of Jesus, is reaching out to the whole world.
+He is far more concerned with unfolding of the messianic message to believers and unbelievers alike.
+Thus the meaning is very clear that God, in the person of Jesus, is reaching out to the whole world.
 On the other hand, Herod, the chief priests and others are depicted as being uninformed and confused by the wise men’s desire to see the new born king of the Jews.
 Herod was already the king of the Jews and neither he nor his people were looking for another king.
-Similar to the ancient story of the intrigue following the birth of Moses, Herod wants to find this child and eliminate him, even though he disguises his plan as a desire to pay homage to the Messiah.
+Similar to the ancient story following the birth of Moses, Herod wants to find this child and eliminate him, even though he disguises his plan as a desire to pay his homage.